The global baby diapers market is predicted to reach $97.7 billion by 2030, growing at a CAGR of 4.7% during 2021–2030.

 The biodegradable diapers category accounts for a prominent share in the market.
 Consumers are shifting to biodegradable baby items manufactured from natural materials as they become more aware of the detrimental effects of the chemicals included in disposable diapers.

-Most of the disposable baby diapers contain artificial absorbents, such as sodium poly-acrylate, which forms a gel when they come into contact with moisture.
+The artificial absorbents that most disposable diapers contain, such as sodium polyacrylate, form a gel on coming into contact with moisture.
 Biodegradable diapers are made from plant-based materials and are free from harmful chemicals and plastics.
-Eco-friendly bio-degradable baby diapers protect babies’ skin from rashes, therefore are increasingly being demanded across the globe, which is leading to the baby diaper market progress.
+Eco-friendly and biodegradable diapers protect babies’ skin from rashes, thereby driving the growth of the global baby diaper market.

-Approximately four million babies are born each year in the U.S., and about 90% of the disposable diapers each year end up in landfill sites, where they decompose slowly and cause harm to the environment.
-Therefore, a key driving factor for the baby diaper market is the growing demand for easily decomposable diapers.
-The Women’s Environmental Network (WEN) promotes the use of washable nappies, as a more environment-friendly and convenient alternative to disposable nappies.
-All of the reusable diapers contain super-absorbent gelling materials (AGM).
-AGMs are associated with an increase in childhood asthma risk and decrease in sperm count.
-Bio-degradable diapers, on the other hand, are not manufactured with petrochemicals, other eco-unfriendly materials or skin irritants, and are therefore safe for the baby’s sensitive skin.
+Approximately four million babies are born each year in the U.S., and about 90% of the disposable diapers each year end up in landfills, where they decompose over a long period and cause harm to the environment.
+The Women’s Environmental Network (WEN) promotes the use of washable nappies as a more-environment-friendly and convenient alternative to disposable nappies.
+Disposable diapers contains super-absorbent gelling materials, which are associated with an increase in childhood asthma and decrease in the sperm count among boys.
+Thus, the use of biodegradable diapers is driving the growth of the global baby diaper market as they are not manufactured from petrochemicals, other eco-unfriendly materials, or skin irritants and are safe for babies’ sensitive skin.